Overlap Ratio

 Every gate catches the same errors

-Omega is the count of things caught by multiple gates divided by the total things caught by all gates.
-If every gate catches the same things, omega is 1.
-If each gate catches something unique, omega is 0.
+The overlap ratio asks: when two different gates both rejected artifacts from the same task, were they catching the same problem or different ones?
+Count the tasks caught by more than one gate, divide by the total caught by all gates.
+If every gate catches the same tasks, omega is 1.
+If each gate catches unique tasks, omega is 0.

 As you'd expect, omega changes with the choice of gates.
 But here's something interesting: it also changes with the choice of model.